adr/adr-manager/README.md

 2021-02 User Study to gather feedback <br>
 2021-03-01 Final Submission for ICSE Score 2021 <br>
 2021-03 Analysis of the User Study and bug fixes <br>
-2021-04-16 Submission deadline for the research project at the University of Stuttgart 2021-05-25 ICSE Score 2021 Final Presentation
+2021-04-16 Submission deadline for the research project at the University of Stuttgart <br>
+2021-05-25 ICSE Score 2021 Final Presentation